FRC-Utilities/QDriverStation/README.md

 **Designers:**

 You can create an awesome and distinctive icon for our project.
-If you are familiar with web design, you could also help us out by improving the website of the QDriverStation.
+If you are familiar with web design, you could also help us out by creating the website of the QDriverStation.

 ### Installation